AgentArmor: Enforcing Program Analysis on Agent Runtime Trace to Defend Against Prompt Injection: Limitations Future Work

-\sssec{LLM-based dependency reasoning}. \tool's LLM-based dependency reasoning may face several challenges.
-First of all, since the correctness of the LLM reasoning process can not be fully guaranteed, some malicious attack cases may be falsely passed due to dependency errors.
-Time consumption could also double, since LLM-based dependency reasoning will have the same length of input as the original agents' LLM does.
+\sssec{LLM-based dependency reasoning}.
+LLM-based dependency reasoning may face several challenges.
+The correctness of the LLM reasoning process relies on another LLM, leaving space for attacks to bypass.
+As shown in \S\ref{sec:exp:cost}, additional time and token consumption can also be a problem.

-\sssec{Hard-to-track data}.
-The design of the data registry within \tool is used to try to track the data.
-However, in some special cases, such as coding and file system management, there remains a huge amount of data, making the data registry grow vastly.
-Furthermore, the data registry is based on the assumption that a human user may not interact with the files the agents interact with during execution, which may result in the wrong label/type after human user interaction.

-\sssec{Adaptive attack}.
-Attackers can design an adaptive attack to bypass \tool's defense.
-Since the dependency reasoning process of \tool relies on LLM, attackers can design an adaptive injected prompt to disturb the dependency reasoning, resulting in false dependencies.
-Furthermore, \tool currently can not handle the situation when attackers inject the prompt into the document that users are asked to follow, since it is hard to distinguish whether the document content is benign or injected by attackers.
-Our future work aims to solve these adaptive attacks.
+\sssec{Support on DoS attack}.
+Due to \tool's model not implementing the ``end'' action, which serves as the signal to stop the agent runtime, \tool temporarily cannot deal with DoS attacks.
+Our future work aims to add ``end'' action to defend against such an attack.

+\sssec{Dynamic generated rule type}.
+Current rule types in \tool are primarily predefined, which lacks adaptability when the agent interacts with dynamically changing task scenarios.
+For future work, we plan to design a dynamic rule type generation mechanism, leveraging LLMs to parse the semantics of newly encountered tools, task context, and security requirements, then automatically

+\sssec{Deal with transfer execution}.
+Current \tool lacks the ability to mitigate the uncovered attacks as discussed in \S\ref{sec:fail_case}.
+We plan to integrate task alignment ability into the rule type to defend against such attacks.
+By integrating task alignment, \tool can understand whether current instructions align with the original user prompt.